Pivot, pivot, pivot!

 The Iterative Testing

 The iterative testing phase was pivotal for gathering feedback and refining the solutions.
-I presented the prototypes to a select group of dealers, artists, and potential customers, obtaining real-time feedback on aspects such as aesthetics, playability, and sound quality.
+We presented the prototypes to a select group of dealers, artists, and potential customers, obtaining real-time feedback on aspects such as aesthetics, playability, and sound quality.
 This direct interaction was instrumental in pinpointing resonating elements and identifying areas for further improvement.
-Using the feedback received, I transitioned to the implementation phase.
-Collaborating closely with artisans and production teams, I fine-tuned the prototypes to ensure efficient and consistent manufacturing while delivering the desired qualities.
+Using the feedback received, we transitioned to the implementation phase.
+Collaborating closely with artisans and production teams, we fine-tuned the prototypes to ensure efficient and consistent manufacturing while delivering the desired qualities.

 Ehsaan Noorani with his DGC SJ